Questions, Comments, or Corrections? Let us know!

 CLASS Tools

 The NDE will schedule and conduct training that provides an Introduction to the CLASS virtually and at locations throughout the state.
 The cost to attend training is the responsibility of the district or ESU.
 Training for Observation (Reliability) will also be available.
-View a schedule of upcoming CLASS training or visit the NECPRS Early Childhood Training Calendar.
+Visit the NECPRS training calendar to find and register for CLASS training.
 An introduction is also available online through Teachstone.

 The Preschool Post